Gerald Everett: 2019 season

 During Week 5 on Thursday Night Football against the Seattle Seahawks, Everett finished with 136 receiving yards, marking his first 100-plus yard game in his NFL career, but the Rams narrowly lost by a score of 29–30.
 Overall, he appeared in 13 games in the 2019 season and recorded 37 receptions for 408 receiving yards and two receiving touchdowns.

 2020 season

 In Week 4 of the 2020 season, Everett recorded his first career rushing touchdown in the 17–9 victory over the New York Giants.
 In the 2020 season, Everett appeared in 16 games and recorded 41 receptions for 417 receiving yards and one receiving touchdown.

 Seattle Seahawks

-On March 21, 2021, Everett signed a one-year contract with the Seattle Seahawks.
+On March 21, 2021, Everett signed a one-year contract with the Seahawks.
 He played in 15 games with 12 starts, recording a career-high 48 catches for 478 yards and four touchdowns.

 Los Angeles Chargers

 On March 22, 2022, Everett signed a two-year, $12 million contract with the Los Angeles Chargers.
+In 2022, Everett played in 16 games with 11 starts and set new career highs for receptions (58) and yardage (555) while equaling his career best in touchdown catches (four).
+Against the Jaguars in an American Football Conference Wild Card Game, Everett caught six passes for 109 yards and a touchdown in the Chargers' 31–30 loss.
+The following season, he started 10 games and played in 13 and caught 46 passes for 376 yards and three touchdowns.

+Chicago Bears

+On March 15, 2024, Everett signed a two-year contract with the Chicago Bears.
+In the 2024 season, he appeared in 17 games and started four.
+He had eight receptions for 36 yards.
+On February 21, 2025, Everett was released by the Bears.